PerNilsson360/jstr/README.md

 echo '{"a":{"b":1,"c":true,"d":"foo"}}' | jxp --xpath="string(/a)"
 "1truefoo"
 ```
-For this case the result is the concatenation of all the descendants value.
+In this case the result is the concatenation of all the descendants values.
 To
 get the number of nodes of a node set the function "count" is used.

 ```